SwaprHQ/stackly-ui/README.md

 This command will create a production build of the project in the `dist` directory.
 You can then deploy the contents of this directory to your server or hosting provider.

+## Code Guidelines

+### React Contexts

+React Context checks values using simple equality (`==`).
+For that reason, we need to stabilize our contexts or we would be triggering a re-render for any update on Context values, even irrelevant changes.
+For that purpose, we use the `useMemo()` hook always for custom Contexts, as most of the time we will wrap the whole app with our custom Contexts and re-rendering might get really cumbersome at times.

+- For example, check files in: `packages/app/context/`
+- For more information, check: https://react.dev/learn/passing-data-deeply-with-context

-## FAQ
+## Troubleshooting

+- `Unhandled Runtime Error` for NextJS

+  This usually happens on NextJS v13.2.4 and up, when you export a client component (using the `"use client"` directive) using a normal function.
+A quick fix for this bug is to turn the normal function into an arrow function.

+- `app-index.js:31 Warning: Extra attributes from the server: data-new-gr-c-s-check-loaded,data-gr-ext-installed` or similar

+  This may happen due to different browser extensions like `Grammarly` and `LanguageTool` passing down extra attributes that will make a mismatch between server and client renders.
+Disabling/configuring the troublesome extensions to not run in the development ports (like port `3000`) should fix this issue.

 - `Cannot read properties of undefined (reading Component).`

   This may happen due to circular dependencies between imports.
-Check if you have three or more components creating a circle of imports wich may lead to a component being invoked prior its initialization.
-A quick way to solve this would be checking the way you're exporting the problematic component.
-Check `packages/app/components/index.ts` to see an example on how to solve these exports.
+Check if you have three or more components creating a circle of imports which may lead to a component being invoked before its initialization.
+A quick way to solve this would be to check the way you're exporting the problematic component.
+Check `packages/app/components/index.ts` to see an example of how to solve these exports.

 - Error fetching `generated/contracts`.

   This may happen due to app build failures.
-Try deleting `node_modules`, then re-install and rebuild the app before launch it again.
+Try deleting `node_modules`, then re-install and rebuild the app before launching it again.
 Note that if you don't rebuild the app (`yarn build:app`) you may get some errors due to generated code during the build step not being present.

   ```bash
   rm -rf node_modules